MoneySavingExpert.com homepage

 Auction houses

 A number of forces use auction houses (which you can visit in person) to sell goods.
+Most items sold are similar to those on eBay, but you're also more likely to find larger items such as bikes.

-You may have to do a bit of detective work to find an auction near you – some police forces give this information on their websites, but not all do.
+You may have to do a bit of detective work to find an auction near you.
+Some police forces give this information on their websites, but not all do.
 However, if you search online for police auctions in your area (eg, 'police auction Manchester'), you should be able to find if there's an auction house that sells goods on behalf of police.

-It's important to understand that at auction houses, your final cost will be more than the amount the item closes for after you've bid.
+It's important to understand that at auction houses, your final cost will be much more than the amount the item closes for after you've bid.
+There are two fees that are usually applied, so do your sums:

-The buyer's premium: This is typically 15-20% of the item's price – you also pay VAT on this premium.
+• The buyer's premium: This is typically 15-30% of the item's price – you also pay VAT on this premium.
 So if you successfully bid £30 for an item, and the buyer's premium was 20% (plus VAT), the total payable would be £37.20.